kaygun/dvc/README.md

 By design `dvc` doesn't do much: It tracks individual files and does not do much else.

-1. tracks individual files
+1. It tracks individual files.
+2. You can safely checkout different versions.
-2. can show the diff between a version and its parent
+3. It can show the diff between a version and its parent.
-3. can show dependency tree both as a log and as a graph
+4. It can show version tree both as a log and as a graph.

 If you need more functionality than the ones I described above, you probably need a more sophisticated version control system.

-## Does it do X?

-No.

 ## Is it going to do X?